 We hope that you have found the above summary helpful in highlighting the key aspects of the report and also how the issues identified are relevant to the wider patient safety agenda; issues that arise in this specialty, those that are relevant to NHS Resolution/GIRFT litigation packs, and those that arise in claims.
 If there is anything you would like to discuss or if you require any further assistance relating to the issues raised, please liaise with Alison Brennan.

-For more information on the services we can offer to NHS trusts, visit our healthcare page.
+For more information on the services we can offer to NHS trusts, contact our health and care lawyers.